Maria: Dad, my teacher was saying that the Sun and Moon are not equal in size.'

 \[\begin{align} \frac{{AB}}{{DE}} &= \frac{{AP}}{{DQ}}\\ \Rightarrow \quad\frac{{AP}}{{DQ}} &= \frac{{BC}}{{EF}}\\ \Rightarrow \quad\frac{{AP}}{{BC}} &= \frac{{DQ}}{{EF}} \end{align}\]

-The similarity is used in designing, solving the problems involve height and distance, etc.
+The similarity is used in designing, solving problems involving height and distance, etc.

 The three rules of similarity are SSS similarity, SAS similarity, and AA or AAA similarity.